jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 wc

 : The ```wc``` command stands for and is sometimes pronounces *word count*.
 It is used for printing out the number of newlines,  words,  and  byte  count for a file or for standard in.
-You can use ```wc``` as part of a filter to count only specific occurances of a word.
+You can use ```wc``` as part of a filter to count only specific occurences of a word.
 The file hosts.deny is a file containing IP addresses of systems attempting to brute force hack a server via SSH.
 The banned IPs have been placed in the hosts.deny file for which the system will deny a TCP connection from any address listed in that file.
 How many have been added?
 You can count the lines, words, and bytes by executing the command below or just the number of lines by using the ```-l``` option. __Usage example:__
 ```bash
 wc hosts.deny; tail hosts.deny | wc
 ```